simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_data_util.md

 ## `_validate_limit_clause` function docstring

-Validate whether a LIMIT clause is used in a UPDATE or DELETE sql.<hr>
+Validate whether a LIMIT clause is used in an UPDATE or DELETE SQL.<hr>

 **[Parameters]**